Police used shields to rescue baby during Phoenix standoff

-PHOENIX (AP) — SWAT officers used ballistic shields as they rescued a baby girl during a standoff with a gunman who earlier ambushed one officer, who was seriously wounded, and before shooting and less seriously wounding four other patrol officer as they tried unsuccessfully to take the baby to safety, Phoenix police said.
+PHOENIX (AP) — SWAT officers used ballistic shields as they rescued a baby girl during a standoff with a gunman who earlier shot and wounded five patrol officers, including four while they moved to take the baby to safety, Phoenix police said.

-The incident Friday left the gunman and a woman believed to be his ex-girlfriend dead and the baby unharmed.
+Initial accounts of the incident Friday that left the gunman and a woman believed to be his ex-girlfriend dead and the baby unharmed hadn’t explained how police rescued the baby after the first attempt was thwarted.

 All of the five wounded officers were expected to survive, police said.
 Four additional officers had minor injuries after being struck by shrapnel or ricocheting bullets, police said.

-In a statement released late Friday, police also said that after he shot the first officer, the gunman tried unsuccessfully to drive out of the garage of the home where he later barricaded himself and was found dead inside hours later.
+In a statement released late Friday, police also said that after he shot one officer, the gunman tried unsuccessfully to drive out of the garage of the home where he later barricaded himself and was found dead inside hours later.

-The getaway attempt was thwarted because a parked patrol patrol car blocked his vehicle, the police statement said.
+The getaway attempt was thwarted because a parked patrol car blocked his vehicle, the police statement said.
 “When he was unsuccessful, he went back into the house.”

 Police on Friday identified the dead suspect as 36-year-old Morris Richard Jones III.